rentzsch/clicktoflash/README.markdown

 	* [FIX] Whitelist now checks for duplicates, and removes them if they exist.
 This fixes crashes and hangs caused by simX's bug from 1.5b4.

+	* [FIX] Embedded YouTube videos were showing a question mark when loaded using the VIDEO element.

 	* [CHANGE] Disables H.264 YouTube auto-play by default.

 	* [FIX] Rare crashers and memory leaks.